 You can customize the look and feel of the survey to include your business logo in the questionnaire.
 You can let the survey reflect your brand with a custom header, footer, fonts, and theme.

 - Distribute a survey

-You can email a survey, QR code, website, mobile app, or social media sites.
+You can email a survey or distribute it through QR code, website, mobile app, or social media sites.
 If you have a known set of respondents, you can embed a link to the questionnaire in the invitation email.
 However, if you want it to be accessed by anyone likely to visit your building premises, you can host the survey on your website.
 Alternatively, you can also print the QR code and stick it outside the entrance or security checkpoint.

 - Visualize results